arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-flash/content.md

 }
 ```

-While the QSPI block device memory can be used directly, it's better to use a partition table as the QSPI storage is also filled with other data such as the WiFi firmware.
+While the QSPI block device memory can be used directly, it's better to use a partition table as the QSPI storage is also filled with other data such as the Wi-Fi firmware.
 For that we use the [MBRBlockDevice](https://os.mbed.com/docs/mbed-os/v6.8/apis/mbrblockdevice.html) class and allocate a 8 KB partition which can then be used to read and write data.
 The full QSPI version of the sketch is as follows:

 ```cpp